beaconsproject/movement_explorer/docs/datasets.md

 - **quartz_claims**
 - **placer_claims**

-This GeoPackage can be created using [BEACONs Geopackage Creator](https://beaconsproject.shinyapps.io/geopackage_creator/), for example.
+This GeoPackage can be created using [BEACONs Geopackage Creator](https://beaconsproject.shinyapps.io/geopackage_creator/), for example, or manually in QGIS.